Associate Professor, Faculty of Medicine & Health Sciences

 Molecular Adaptive Responses

 Functional shRNA/siRNA screens - Induced essentiality

-Our work is generously funded by: Breast Cancer Now and Bowel & Cancer Research.
+Our work is generously funded by: The Medical Research Council, Breast Cancer Now and Bowel & Cancer Research.

-I have a Self-funded PhD studentship available please contact me directly to find out more details.
+I have a self-funded PhD studentship available for October 2020 start please contact me directly to find out more details.

 School of Medicine

 Connect with the University of Nottingham through social media and our blogs.

 Campus maps | More contact information | Jobs